sundeepbassi/supershop_v1/README.md

 Forking Project Via Github

-The tutors showed me how to make the apply the public mode.
+The tutors showed me how to the apply the public mode.

 Hi tutors I have been checking the check list for my project 5 and it says to get GitHub project board set to public visibility.I was not sure how to do this